servertap-io/servertap/docs/index.md

 ]
 ```

-## Current Endpoints
+# Current Endpoints

 This plugin self-hosts its own API documentation using Swagger.
-You can see the full API documentation at `http://your-server.net:4567/swagger`.
+You can see the full API documentation at http://your-server.net:4567/swagger.
 You can even explore and test the API right from the UI!

-!!! note
-    there is a known issue that causes the OpenApi plugin to spew tons of logs
-    into your server log.
-See <https://github.com/phybros/servertap/issues/60>
-    for details.

 Some examples of capabilities are:

 - Ping
 - Server
     - Get/Add/Remove Ops
     - Get/Add Whitelist
 - Get/Save/List Worlds
 - List/Read Scoreboard(s)
 - Broadcast